|

 Your thoughts?

-much for adding to the knowledge pool!
-This page is proof there
+thank you very much for adding to the knowledge pool!
+This page

-are numerous ways to skin a kitty and some methods will work
+is proof there are numerous ways to skin a kitty and some methods

-better for some so all are valid.
-Find what is best for YOU!
+will work better for some so all are valid.
+Find what is best

 Gary Bell